-AR 5560 Special Topics In Art 3 Credits
+AR 5560 Special Topics In Art 1-3 Credits

-This course provides a specialized offering by an off-campus specialist in a specific studio method.
-Students will participate in an intensive hands-on studio experience running for six days and five evenings.
-A departmental faculty supervisor and technician will be assisting the specialist in guiding the students in a focused environment.
-Students may repeat this course when offered under a different topic title.
+This course provides a specialized offering by a specialist in a studio method.
+Students will participate in an intensive hands-on studio experience during the course.
+A departmental faculty supervisor and/or technician will be available to assist the specialist in guiding students in a focused environment.
+Students may repeat this course when offered under a different topic.